bansalshivam/Test_Images/TestPlan.md

 ### Test Strategy
 ---
-- Test cases are diveded into suites which consists specific test cases to test a particular feature or area.
+- Test cases are divided into suites which consists specific test cases to test a particular feature or area.
-- Strategy followed while preparing this test plan is test pyramid which is widely used and most efficent for testing mobile application.
+- Strategy followed while preparing this test plan is test pyramid which is widely used and most efficient for testing mobile application.
 ![N|Solid](https://d2h1nbmw1jjnl.cloudfront.net/ckeditor/pictures/data/000/000/784/content/testpyramid_2.png)
 - Prioritization of the test cases according to the business impact are divided into three categories. `High Priority`, `Medium Priority`, `Low Priority`